Gather the Keeners Pilgrimage 2026 Frequently Asked Questions (FAQ)

 If you’re traveling from outside the UK you may need to apply for an ETA (Electronic Travel Authorisation).
 It is your responsibility to ensure you have the appropriate travel documents.

 A basic level of fitness is required, with the ability of walking 3-5 miles minimum over varied terrain.
-Click here for an outline of the walks involved
+On each pilgrimage page there is a dedicated link which outlines each of the walks for that week.

 Participants are asked to refrain from using drugs, alcohol, smoking, or vaping during the week.

-If you develop COVID-19 symptoms, you agree to wear a mask or face covering indoors.
+We have a general illness policy, which covers COVID-19 like symptoms, you agree to wear a mask or face covering indoors.
 Activities may be held outdoors or in well-ventilated spaces as needed, and you’ll be asked to limit contact with locals.

 With an acceptance of the Pilgrimage Agreement Form participants must disclose any relevant health or mental health conditions that could affect their participation.